Daily Practice for Staying Human: Same Rhythm, Different System.

 2. Breathe with attention.

 Not to fix.
-To tune.
+Not to Optimize, rather to tune.
 To notice.

-Let the breath show you where you’re holding—and where you’re hiding.
+Let the breath show you where you’re holding, and where you’re hiding.

 3. Learn something.